 Famous for its beachfront commercials, this pale lager is usually served with a wedge of lime or lemon to bring some tartness to its light flavor.
 Corona means "crown," which is appropriate given that it's the most popular imported beer in the U.S.

 With its sharp and tangy taste, the Mexican lager Tecate might not have as broad an appeal as Corona or Red Stripe.
 But for the price -- usually cheaper than Corona -- it's a solid choice for a summer beer.

 Pacífico, while light enough to be refreshing in the summer, is full-bodied and distinctive, and many claim this cheap Mexican pilsner is superior to Corona and Tecate.
 Try serving with a wedge of lime and salt on the rim of the glass.

-Though "The Most Interesting Man in the World" might not specify it in his famous commercials, there are different types of Dos Equis -- look for Amber, Lager Especial, and the newest, Azul.
-It's brewed with blue agave nectar and has a higher alcohol content than other Dos Equis beers.
+Though "The Most Interesting Man in the World" might not specify it in his famous commercials, there are different types of Dos Equis -- look for Amber, Lager Especial, and Azul, which is brewed with blue agave nectar and has a higher alcohol content than other Dos Equis beers.

 This German pilsner might be a bit hard to find in the U.S., which is a shame.
 König has a solid golden color that hints at being just a tad heavier than American pilsners, but many agree it is the superior choice, with subtle flavors and just the right amount of carbonation.

 Just a few coins more expensive than Budweiser, Heineken is the second-best-selling imported beer in the U.S., with about $811 million in sales during 2017, according to the Beverage Industry trade journal.
 With its hard-to-miss green bottle and red star logo, Heineken dominates the international beer market and is sold in more than 170 countries.
 And though it might be a bit bland, it's an easy introduction to imported beers for those accustomed only to domestic products.